MyTimeMachine: Personalized Facial Age Transformation: Experiments

-\textbf{Age Regression.} We use two age ranges of personal photos—40 years (ages 30$\sim$70) and 20 years (ages 50$\sim$70)—to examine the impact of training age span.
-Results are presented in Table~\ref{tab:age_reg}, with visual examples of other pre-trained methods in Fig.~\ref{fig:age_compare_pretrained} and other personalized methods in Fig.~\ref{fig:age_reg}.
-For a detailed visual comparison across all ages (0$\sim$100), please refer to Fig.~\ref{fig:age_baseline} in the supplementary material.
+We use two age ranges of personal photos—40 years (ages 30$\sim$70) and 20 years (ages 50$\sim$70)—to examine the impact of training age span.
+Results are presented in Table~\ref{tab:age_reg}, with visual examples of pre-trained methods shown in Fig.~\ref{fig:age_compare_pretrained}.
+For a detailed visual comparison across all ages (0$\sim$100), please refer to Fig.~\ref{fig:age_baseline}.
+Additionally, visual results are compared against personalized methods in Fig.~\ref{fig:age_reg}.

 Compared to pre-trained baselines (SAM, CUSP, AgeTransGAN, and FADING), our method achieves superior identity preservation ($\text{ID}_{sim}$), with an 11.7\% improvement (0.67 vs. 0.60) in $\text{ID}_{sim}$ over the best-performing method, FADING.
 This improvement is also maintained during interpolation (e.g., when $a_\text{tgt} \in 30\sim70$), producing a 9.0\% increase in $\text{ID}_{sim}$ (0.72 vs. 0.66) compared to FADING, even when FADING overfits to the input image via NTI~\cite{mokady_null-text_2022}, favoring its $\text{ID}_{sim}$ score for smaller age gaps.